ealmansi/set-interval-async/README.md

 setIntervalAsync(processQueue, 1000, queue)
 ```

-since `setIntervalAsync` will guarantee that the function is never executed more than once.
+since `setIntervalAsync` will guarantee that the function is never executed more than once at any given moment.
 You can choose whether you wish to use the `Dynamic` or `Fixed` flavors, which will either launch every execution as soon as possible or set a fixed delay between the end of one execution and the start of the next one.
 See [Dynamic and Fixed `setIntervalAsync`](#dynamic-and-fixed-setintervalasync) for more details.

 To see a full set of examples and instructions on how to run them, check out our [examples](https://github.com/ealmansi/set-interval-async/tree/master/examples) directory.